 (c) a person who is or was a child the subject of a protection order or an old order.

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

 (3) If the identified person is under 18 years of age, written authorisation for the publication of information or material to which subsection (2) applies may be given by the CEO.